 June 2019: We are excited to host the 26th Dutch Soft Matter Meeting at TU Eindhoven on June 17!
 For the full program and registration details, see the website.

-June 2019: Giulia Janzen joined the group as a PhD student.
-Welcome, Giulia!
+June 2019: Giulia Janzen joins the group as a PhD student.
+Welcome Giulia!

 May 2019: Liesbeth’s lecture for the ‘Universiteit van Nederland’ features in the Dutch national newspaper Algemeen Dagblad.

 May 2019: Our joint H2020 Marie Curie ITN proposal ‘VITRIMAT’, which combines academic and industrial expertise in vitrimers, was funded by the European Commission.
 The ITN program aims “to train a new generation of creative, entrepreneurial and innovative early-stage researchers, able to face current and future challenges and to convert knowledge and ideas into products and services for economic and social benefit.”

 May 2019: Liesbeth heads north to the University of Groningen to speak at the Student Symposium ‘In a materialistic world’, organized by the student association T.F.V.
 ‘Professor Francken’.